-- This got her interested in the books behind the performances, so we picked up copies of those and she read some or all of them, or we read them together.
+- This got him interested in the books behind the performances, so we picked up copies of those and he read some or all of them, or we read them together.

-- Somehow, she got totally into Dante’s Inferno and started reading that on her own.
+- Somehow, he got totally into Dante’s Inferno and started reading that on his own.
 That sucker is denser than I remember from reading it in college!
 We dug into it together, including some pretty heavy online research.

 Shakespearean Literature – 1 credit